lorenzofranze/ANN-time-series-forecasting/README.md

 *Developed between November and December 2023 at Politecnico di Milano*

 The goal of the project is to design and implement forecasting models to learn how to exploit past observations in the input sequences to correctly predict the future.
 The task is to develop a forecasting model that is able to predict several uncorrelated time series.
 The prerequisite is that the model exhibits generalisation capabilities in the forecasting domain, allowing it to transcend the constraints of specific time domains.
 This requires a model that, while specialised in forecasting, is not limited to predicting in a single or predefined time context.
+The model learns from a set of possible categories time series. **Attention model** with **Transformer arichitecture** turns out to be the best

 ## Dataset Structure